CosmicBagel/hugo-blog/content/about.md

 To request a resume, feel free to email me.
 However, my LinkedIn profile is current, and will give you most of what you need to know.

-This is only visible on dev branch
+This is only visible on dev branch.....